MyAllocator/myallocator-pms-php/README.md

 #### `dataResponse`

 Define what data you prefer to be included in Api responses.
-The 'response', 'code', and 'headers' keys are not configurable and will always be included in a response.
+The response 'body', 'code', and 'headers' keys are not configurable and will always be included in a response.
 Each piece of data may be useful if you intend to store request and response data locally.
 The following keys in the dataResponse array below will cause the related data to be returned in all responses:

     1. timeRequest - The time immediately before the request is sent to MyAllocator (from Requestor). timeRequest is returned